 The Student Union is the heart of our campus.
 It is a facility designed to meet the needs of our students and provide a variety of services.
 We believe that the Student Union is the PLACE to be!
-Our motto is that the Student Union is your PLACE to . . . play, lead, ask, convene & eat!
+Our motto is that the Student Union is your PLACE to play, lead, ask, convene, and eat!

 The union is a common space for everyone enrolled in, employed by, or visiting SUNY New Paltz to engage, reflect, and be part of the action.
 Below are the offices, spaces, and services students can obtain.
 For building reservations, policies, and forms, please see the Forms and Policies page on our website.

 Academic Year Hours of Operation

 - The Student Union opened in 1971 at 103,800 square feet.

 - The first expansion to the Student Union in Summer 2010 added approximately 12,000 square feet.

 - Watch a time-lapse video and introduction to the Student Union Atrium construction project.